wqferr/palette-maker/README.md

 * CTRL for S
 * None for V

+You can also reset the S and V sliders to their initial values (0 and 1 respectively) by pressing `del`.

 ## Basic Cell Interaction ##
 By holding different modifiers while using the arrow keys, you can make gradual transitions between colours.
 The basic commands are: